 They tried oysters and ate crocodile steak in South Africa, they preferred kangaroo steak over spaghetti in Australia, and they couldn’t get enough of springbok antelope steak and squash vegetables in Namibia…

 You can always find something to eat for your kids, anywhere in the world.
-Most hotels make extra effort to prepare special children’s’ meals.
+Most hotels make an extra effort to prepare special children’s meals.
 Furthermore, there is always a possibility of buying some snacks at a local store if you are really worried that you will not find anything suitable at a particular place or hotel…

 7. We don’t have time for a far trip – the school holidays are so short

-Our three kids are all going to school and we are also bound to the strict rules and can only travel during school holidays.
+Our three kids are all going to school and we are also bound to strict rules and can only travel during school holidays.
 Granted, it’s not always easy to plan a trip during the school holidays.
-Your time is limited, it’s much more expensive, and on top of that it’s simply not the best time to visit certain places…
+Your time is limited, it’s much more expensive, and on top of that, it’s simply not the best time to visit certain places…

 Don’t let this be an excuse not to travel with your family!
 There is always a destination that can be visited during the specific vacation you have in mind.